barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 Before and after the turning point are the same.
 Old Paichang was enlightened but there was __no evasion__, precisely __because__ an enlightened person _"does **not** evade the law of cause and effect"_.

 But still, __something__ must have turned, but __what__ ? __What__ could be _"released from the body of the fox"_ ?

+> What if he had given __the right answer__ each time he was asked a question -- what would have happened then?"

+Yes.
+What would have happened then?
+What **then**?

+What is the effect of **this** cause?
+Is there any even?

 ## Unsorted notes